PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

 Summary
 ========

-Then,we believe that you have known about the concept LoD-Tensor.And an attempt to change x-_d and y_d in code above and then to check the output may help you get a better understanding of this flexible structure.
+Then, we believe that you have known about the concept LoD-Tensor.
+And an attempt to change x_d and y_d in code above and then to check the output may help you get a better understanding of this flexible structure.

 About more model applications of LoDTensor, you can refer to `Word2vec <../../../beginners_guide/basics/word2vec/index.html>`_ , `Individual Recommendation <../../../beginners_guide/basics/recommender_system/index.html>`_ , `Sentiment Analysis <../../../beginners_guide/basics/understand_sentiment/index.html>`_ in the beginner's guide.

-About more difffiult and complex examples of application, please refer to associated information about `models <../../../user_guides/models/index_cn.html>`_ .
+About more difffiult and complex examples of application, please refer to associated information about `models <../../../user_guides/models/model12_en.html>`_ .